Next Article: Business Plan, Part 8 (Management and Organization)

 - Insurance and Bonding Requirements: Outline the requirement for bonding of professional insurance.
-You should indicated the plan for obtaining coverage, as well as the cost of such coverage.
+You should indicate the plan for obtaining coverage, as well as the cost of such coverage.

 - Permits: Certain business activities in specific places require special permits.
 You must conduct the necessary background research on the legal requirements and provide a synopsis of how you will handle those requirements.

 - Workplace and Environmental Regulations: Outline a plan for the necessary workplace inspections and standards.
 These standards can drastically affect your construction plans and applicable costs.
 Environmental regulations include proper documentation and accountability for waste, waste and environmental surveys of the location, etc.

 - Employment Laws: Develop a plan for legal compliance with all employment laws.
 This includes hiring/firing procedures, employee benefits (Health Insurance, etc.), worker’s compensation, affirmative action (if accept federal contracts), etc.